waterimp/django-single-table-db-storage/README.md

 This Python package provides a Django storage implementation that uses a single database table.

-Django developers may find this package may be most useful for use in their test environments.
+Django developers may find this package may be most helpful for use in their test and prototype environments.
 This package may also be useful in launching small-scale projects/environments quickly without needing additional infrastructure setup.

 **WARNING:** For production applications, please consider using a CDN instead of this package, as it is not a good practice to serve files from a database.
 Website performance will suffer!
 Please see the section "Alternatives" below for performant and scalable storage options.